hpiller22/hpiller22/README.md

 ## Hey there I'm Halianna, welcome to my Github!
 I have a passion for using technology to serve my community.
+My scope is mainly under the Business Intelligence sector.
+However, I consider myself like a handy multitool that

 ## Technology Stack I Frequently Use:
 Business Intelligence Tools